ON IKAROS

 Of an expectation,

-But the child was headstrong,
+But the child

-Like his parent, and
+Like his parent, and,

 Exhilarated by flight,